austinwo/mandarin-assistant/README.md

-# English -> Mandarin Assistant
+# English → Mandarin Assistant

 A minimal web app that translates everyday English phrases into:
 - Thai
 - Mandarin Chinese (Simplified)
 - Pinyin
-- Mandarin pronounced using Thai phonetics (ZH-TH)
+- Mandarin pronunciation written using Thai phonetics (ZH-TH)

 This is built for real-world communication, not textbook Mandarin.
 The purpose is to learn how people actually speak in normal conversations with friends, locals, and native speakers.